| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "it was given to it to scorch men with fire" The sun is personified as it is in Ps.
 19:1-6.
 God controls the heavenly bodies (cf. Gen. 1:14-19).
 They are not gods.
 They do function as messengers (natural revelation, Ps.
 19:1-6) and signs for the seasons, and for worship (cf. Gen. 1:14).

 This imagery of solar heat may be a reversal of God's promise of restoration from Isa.
 49:10.
 For desert people shade and water were blessings of life!
 Often the OT used shade as imagery of God's presence and protection (cf. Exod.
 13:21-22; Ps.
-91:1-6), but also its removal as warning (cf. Deut.
-28:22).
+91:1-6).
+"Fiery heat" is mentioned as one of the curses in Deut.
+28:22, but this phrase is used in a sense of medical calamities.

 Special Topic: Shekinah